echarlotte612/echarlotte612/README.md

 **HELLO THERE! 👋**
 ---

-I'm new to coding and am currently working with Bentley as a Higher Apprentice Software Developer. 👩🏻‍💻
+I'm currently working with Bentley as a Higher Apprentice Software Developer. 👩🏻‍💻

 |Things I've Learned So Far||
 |--|--|